Topics Map > Tableau

 After onboarding, Authorized Developers/Publishers will be given access to:

-• The development area (Staging and Templates projects) of the server.
+• The development area (Staging and Templates projects) of the server

-• Tableau Dev Community Team’s channels.
+• Tableau Dev Community Microsoft Team

 • Tableau Dev Community email group